 Skip to content

-80% of houses that will exist in 2050 have already been built but, with the oldest building stock in the world, England’s homes are not currently fit for a safe, healthy and comfortable future.
-HCCSP is working to help increase the speed that we all take action to meet our health, wellbeing and sustainability ambitions
+80% of the homes that will exist in 2050 have already been built.
+However, with the oldest building stock in the world, England’s homes are not currently fit for a safe, healthy, and comfortable future.

 Advice for homeowners